 Until Winter Comes…

-When you live in a country with just 2 seasons- summer, winter and something in between that we call spring, where summers last for 7 months and winter for just 3 months and the remaining two of that something in between, where winters are not cold and dreary like the countries to the West but spells the best of spring and autumn of those countries.
+When you live in a country with just 2 seasons- summer, winter and something in between that we call spring, where summers last for 7 months and winter for just 3 months and the remaining two of that something in between, where winters are not cold and dreary like the countries to the West but spells the best of spring and autumn of those countries, then you wait desperately for the winters.
 If you are the kind who loves everything that speaks nature, then you will understand, the impatience, the discomfort and the longing and your heart must ache like mine, for you can wait no longer for those last few months to end before the season changes .

 I sit at my computer on this last day of September and look out of the window.
 The sky, a clear, cloudless white looks upon the earth below which awaits its salvation .
 The sun continues to blaze down relentlessly as it has been doing during the last five months with temperatures varying between 40 and 50 degrees Celsius, brown- gray apartment buildings camouflage with the sand, a few brown shrubs grow against all odds, sunlight glints off unfriendly glass windows, the streets are bare except for air-conditioned vehicles that carry dehydrated folks and you have a landscape that screams out aloud “Enough!”.